+The AI Threat Isn't Skynet.
+It's the End of the Middle Class.
+In February 1975, a group of geneticists gathered in a tiny town on the central coast of California to decide if their work would bring about the end of the world.
 These researchers were just beginning to explore the science of genetic engineering, manipulating DNA to create organisms that didn’t exist in nature, and they were unsure how these techniques would affect the health of the planet and its people.
 So, they descended on a coastal retreat called Asilomar, a name that became synonymous with the guidelines they laid down at this meeting—a strict ethical framework meant to ensure that biotechnology didn’t unleash the apocalypse.

 Forty-two years on, another group of scientists gathered at Asilomar to consider a similar problem.
 But this time, the threat wasn’t biological.
 It was digital.
 The rise of driverless cars and trucks is just a start.
 Rage Against the Machines In the US, the number of manufacturing jobs peaked in 1979 and has steadily decreased ever since.
 Go Back to Top.